influxdata/influxdb/query/docs/SPEC.md

 | dateTime     | time      | an instant in time, may be followed with a colon `:` and a description of the format |
 | duration     | duration  | a length of time represented as an unsigned 64-bit integer number of nanoseconds     |

-The `partition` annotation specifies if the column is part of the table's partition key.
+The `group` annotation specifies if the column is part of the table's group key.
 Possible values are `true` or `false`.

 The `default` annotation specifies a default value, if it exists, for each column.

-In order to fully encode a table with its partition key the `datatype`, `partition` and `default` annotations must be used.
+In order to fully encode a table with its group key the `datatype`, `group` and `default` annotations must be used.

 ##### Errors